 While visiting, guests can also explore an after-hours view of Phipps’ celebrated orchid and desert plant collections, permanent glass installations by Dale Chihuly and Hans Godo Fräbel, and other fun sights as they explore the historic glasshouse.

 Phipps was recently named as the “Best Place to Glow in the Dark” in Pittsburgh, encouraging guests to explore Phipps at night to see why.

 Select, limited nights when the Conservatory will close at 5 p.m. for private events are noted on Phipps’ website at phipps.conservatory.org.

-About Phipps: Founded in 1893, Phipps Conservatory and Botanical Gardens in Pittsburgh, Pa. is a green leader among public gardens with a mission to inspire and educate all with the beauty and importance of plants; to advance sustainability and promote human and environmental well-being through action and research; and to celebrate its historic glasshouse.
-Learn more: phipps.conservatory.org.
+Founded in 1893, Phipps Conservatory and Botanical Gardens at 1 Schenley Park, Pittsburgh, PA 15213, is a green leader among public gardens with a mission to inspire and educate all with the beauty and importance of plants; to advance sustainability and promote human and environmental well-being through action and research; and to celebrate its historic glasshouse.
+Learn more at phipps.conservatory.org.

 About Jason Gamrath

 An accomplished international glass artist, Gamrath specializes in contemporary glass art design.
 Born and raised in Seattle WA, he pursued his passion for breathtaking glass artistry at the age of 16.
 In his early years, he was exposed to countless styles of glass, from traditional Venetian to cutting-edge modern sculptural technics, inspiring Gamrath to take a “no limitations” approach to the art medium of glass.
 With the confidence to push the boundaries of glass design into new realms, Gamrath has produced some of the largest, most complex works of glass globally, including SUPER.
 NATURAL. on display at Phipps Conservatory.
 He continues to develop new groundbreaking work in his studios, designing and exhibiting custom pieces for galleries and collections worldwide.